xaya/xaya_tutorials/README.md

 # XAYA RPC

-RPC (Remote Procedure Calls)
+XAYA uses RPC (Remote Procedure Calls) to communicate with the XAYA daemon (xayad).
+The daemon contains many of the same methods that you may already know from Bitcoin.
+It also contains methods unique to XAYA.
+The documents here will help you with those unique methods and provide some additional guidance on their purpose.

+XAYA is language agnostic, so you can use any language you wish so long as it is capable of making RPC calls.

 The [XAYA RPC Methods](XAYA%20RPC%20Methods.md) document describes several of the most useful RPC methods and provides examples.
+It is language agnostic and you should read this first.

 The [RPC Windows C# Tutorial](RPC%20Windows%20C%23%20Tutorial/XAYA%20RPC%20Tutorial.md) uses a 3rd party library to demonstrate using several XAYA RPC methods.
 A sample Windows Forms application is provided with comments to assist you.

 # libxayagame

 The [libxayagame](https://github.com/xaya/libxayagame) library lets developers focus on building blockchain games without worrying about any of the inner workings of the blockchain, such as reorgs.
+That is, libxayagame does some very, heavy, heavy lifting for you.

 Instead, it provides a simple framework for you to code your games on top of the XAYA platform.

 Once you have libxayagame wired up, you only need to implement 3 callback methods.
 The Mover example shows you how to do this.

+Code ninjas and rock stars may enjoy browsing through the code or [code documentation available here](https://xaya.io/#The-doxygen-documentation-still-needs-to-be-uploaded).

 ## Mover Sample Game